A love story unlike any other, Banel & Adama gives us a glimpse into the life of a young couple in the north of Senegal.

 Banel & Adama is a powerful film with beautiful and lyrical visuals that work to support its strong social themes, making it a particularly remarkable movie.
 While the story may seem very specific to Senegal, and to the village the characters live in, the audience can find themes in this movie that easily become universal, particularly when it comes to Banel and her pre-determined role within society as a woman.
 The director’s visionary style combined with the social criticism in terms of gender equality makes this film an impressive debut by a very promising filmmaker.

 Banel & Adama was released in cinemas in the UK & Ireland on 15 March, 2024.
-The film will open in US theaters on June 7, 2024.
+The film will have a limited US theatrical release in New York on June 7, 2024 and in LA on June 14.